nadiajoyce/VEA-Docs/README.md

-# NJP-Docs
+# VEA-Docs

-Home for documentation on nadiajoycephotography.com
+Home for documentation on ventureeverafter.com